FinbertMDS/docker-magento-multiple/README.md

 - Source:
     - Download Magento 2: http://pubfiles.nexcess.net/magento/ce-packages/
 - Config varnish
-    - Note: Localhost must not use port 80
     - With a version magento example: 2.3.0
         - You copy file `varnish/template.default.vcl` to `varnish/2.3.0.default.vcl` and then change info `backend default` (host and port) to
             ```text